Polarized multiwavelength emission from pulsar wind - accretion disk interaction in a transitional millisecond pulsar: Data Analysis and Results

 \subsection{Spectral Energy Distributions}

-To extract the SEDs shown in Fig.\,\ref{fig:SEDs}, we combined the fluxes for the emission in the high mode measured from \ixpe\ and the VLT.
-Specifically, for the total SED we used the unabsorbed X-ray fluxes in the 2--3, 3--4 and 4--6\,keV energy bands.
-For the optical data, we averaged the $R$-band fluxes from our VLT/FORS2 dataset during high modes.
-Adopting the estimated hydrogen column density ($N_H = 2.8 \times 10^{20}\, \rm cm^{-2}$), we calculated the $V$-band absorption coefficient based on the relation from \cite{Foight2016} and determined the $R$-band absorption using the extinction laws from \cite{Gordon2023} (see also \cite{Gordon2009,Fitzpatrick2019,Gordon2021,Decleir2022}).
+We extracted the SEDs for the high mode (see Fig.\,\ref{fig:SEDs}) by combining the unabsorbed X‑ray fluxes in the 2--3, 3--4 and 4--6\,keV energy bands from \ixpe\ with the averaged $R$-band fluxes from VLT/FORS2.
+Adopting the estimated hydrogen column density ($N_H = 2.8 \times 10^{20}\, \rm cm^{-2}$), we calculated the $V$-band absorption coefficient based on the relation from \cite{Foight2016} and determined the $R$-band absorption using the extinction laws from \cite{Gordon2023} (see also \citealt{Gordon2009,Fitzpatrick2019,Gordon2021,Decleir2022}).

-For the polarized SED, for the X-ray band we focused on the 2--3\,keV and 3--6\,keV energy ranges, using the polarization degrees measured during the high mode through spectro-polarimetric analyses (see Table\,\ref{tab:X_pol}).
-The dereddened polarized optical flux was estimated by rescaling according to the polarization degree measured in the high mode, $(1.41 \pm 0.04)\%$.
+For the polarized SED, we used the polarization degrees measured in the 2--3\,keV and 3--6\,keV bands through spectro-polarimetric analyses (see Table\,\ref{tab:X_pol}).
+The dereddened polarized optical flux was estimated by rescaling according to the polarization degree in the high mode, $(1.41 \pm 0.04)\%$.

 For comparison, we overlaid the total and pulsed X-ray and optical fluxes obtained from a previous campaign involving the \xmm\ and \nustar\ satellites as well as the SiFAP2 photometer mounted on the INAF \emph{Telescopio Nazionale Galileo} \citep{papitto19}.
 Additionally, we included the fit of their SED of the pulsed emission using a single power law defined by $F_{\nu} = a \cdot \nu^{b}$, where \( F_{\nu} \) is the flux density at frequency \( \nu \), \( a \) is the normalization constant, and \( b \) is the spectral index.
 Using nonlinear least squares fitting, the best-fit parameters were determined to be \( a = (2.86 \pm 0.01) \times 10^{-13}\, \mathrm{erg\,cm^{-2}\,s^{-1}} \), and \( b = 0.288 \pm 0.015 \) \citep{papitto19}.